Vapor Recovery Information and Compliance Requirements

 St. Louis County Department of Health Vapor Recovery Permit Application

-Your Operating Permit is valid for five years and must be posted at all times.
-If you apply for a Construction Permit, your current Operating Permit becomes invalid and you must apply for a new one post-construction.
+Your operating permit for vapor recovery is valid to operate your vapor recovery system only.
+You may be required to have other permits from the state for other aspects of your facility.
+Your operating permit is valid for three years, and it must be posted at all times.
+If you apply for a construction permit or construction permit notification, your current operating permit becomes invalid, and you must apply for a new one post-construction.

-The Construction Permit is valid for one year and must be posted at all times.
-You are only approved for construction listed on this permit.
-If at any time you find additional work that needs to be done, contact your local office immediately to amend your permit.
+The construction permit or construction permit notification is valid for one year, and it must be posted at all times.
+You are only approved for construction listed on this permit or notification.
+If at any time you find additional work that needs to be done, contact your local department office immediately to amend your permit or notification.

-Your Construction Permit acts as your Operating Permit during construction.
-However, within 30 days of construction completion, you must conduct testing and apply for an Operating Permit.
-An end of construction inspection is required for most activities, so be sure to keep in contact with your local office about progress and requirements.
+Your construction permit or construction permit notification acts as your operating permit during construction.
+However, within 30 days of the completion of construction, you must conduct testing and apply for an operating permit.
+An end-of-construction inspection is required for most activities, so be sure to keep in contact with your local department office about progress and requirements.

-On May 16, 2012, EPA issued a rule allowing states to phase out their Stage II Vapor Recovery Programs.
-The department intends to phase out the Stage II program in the St. Louis area as soon as feasible and therefore believes it is not reasonable to require new or reconstructed gasoline dispensing facilities to install Stage II at this time.
-The department’s full policy can be found here.
+On May 16, 2012, EPA issued a rule allowing states to phase out their Stage II vapor recovery programs.
+The department began the process on Mar.
+15, 2013.
+All stations previously subject to the Stage II program in the St. Louis area were required to be fully decommissioned by Dec.
+31, 2015.
+The department’s full policy can be found here PDF Document.
 See the EPA’s Widespread Use Rule page for more information.
-Note that you must still apply for, and receive, a valid Construction Permit before proceeding without Stage II equipment.
+Note that you must still apply for, and receive, a valid construction permit before proceeding without Stage II equipment.

-While the inspections are conducted by your local office, most enforcement action will be initiated from the department’s Air Pollution Control Program.
-Enforcement action will not be initiated for simple defective equipment; however, there are four violations that trigger automatic enforcement action:
+While inspections are conducted by your local office, most enforcement action will be initiated by the department’s Air Pollution Control Program.
+Enforcement action will not be initiated for simple defective equipment; however, there are a few violations that trigger automatic enforcement action:

 - Unapproved equipment